 Compliance rates for our underage test purchasing exercises have increased from 42% in 2005 to 2006 to over 80% in 2018 to 2022.

 Our initiative was highlighted as a successful best practice in a report on knife crime from the House of Commons Home Affairs Select Committee in 2009 and the government launched a similar campaign with national retailers.

 In September 2019, London Trading Standards launched the London Responsible Retailer Agreement on the Safe Storage and Sale of Knives (RRA) in partnership with the Mayor’s Office for Policing and Crime (MOPAC) and the Metropolitan Police Service.

 Following the COVID-19 emergency, the London RRA scheme was relaunched in October 2021.

-To ensure consistency across the capital our existing Charter members will be invited to sign up to the new scheme and the Southwark Knife Charter is discontinued.
+To ensure consistency across the capital, our existing Charter members will be invited to sign up for the new scheme and the Southwark Knife Charter will be discontinued.

 Responsible Retailer Agreement (RRA) on knife sales

 - understand the basic requirements for the safe storage of knives

 - follow the ASSESS-CHALLENGE-CHECK process for selling age-restricted goods

 - know when and how to contact police with suspicions of knife crime or where staff feel threatened by customers